Victoria's Secret Fashion Show models and performers

 Taylor Hill

 Hill, 21, is from Colorado and her Instagram account has 9.2 million followers.
-Hill, Elsa Hosk, Martha Hunt, Lais Ribeiro, Sara Sampaio, Romee Strijd and Jasmine Tookes all were made Angels in 2015.
+Hill, Elsa Hosk, Martha Hunt, Lais Ribeiro, Sara Sampaio, Romee Strijd and Jasmine Tookes all were announced as Angels in 2015.

 Hill says on the Victoria’s Secret site that the least glamorous part of her job is “working for a month without my family, friends, boyfriend or dog.”